TritonDataCenter/node-manta/docs/man/mlogin.md

 become part of a workflow using interactive terminal utilities on large Manta objects without the need to download or transfer the data -- e.g. the the use of `mdb` (the Modular Debugger) on crash dumps and core files.

+Note that `mlogin` makes use of publicly-readable assets stored under the "poseidon" account, which is provided by the system.

 EXAMPLES
 --------